Hear from Wendy, Katie, and Tyler about their experiences with LUMRYZ

 How are you maintaining an open dialogue with patients about the potential challenges with taking middle-of-the-night dosing?

-KATIE TODAY
+KATIE TODAY ON LUMRYZ

 Once-at-bedtime LUMRYZ for me means I go to sleep and the only thing I have to think of is what I’m going to be doing the next day.
 I’m not falling asleep in the morning, so I like to make myself breakfast and drive to class.